winduum/winduum-docs/docs/index.md

 layout: home

 title: Winduum
-titleTemplate: Lightweight, modern, modular low-level CSS framework build on top of Tailwind
+titleTemplate: Small, modern, modular CSS component framework build on top of TailwindCSS

 hero:
   name: Winduum
-  text: Modern, modular, lightweight CSS component framework
+  text: CSS component framework
   tagline: Components in CSS, TailwindCSS only for utility classes.
 Leverages the use of CSS properties as much possible.
   image:
     src: /logo.svg